GIScience/gis-training-resource-center/content/Trainers_corner/en_training_graphical_outline.md

-# Graphical Outline for Trainings
+# Training Agenda and Handout

 __🔙[Back to Homepage](/content/intro.md)__